signladmin/master/docs/intermediate-guide/pi-pool-tutorial/core-online.md

 # Configure your USB transfer stick

-Grab a USB stick and set it up with an ext4 partition owned by $USER that we can use between our two machines.
+Grab a USB stick and set it up with an ext4 partition owned by $USER that we can transfer between our two machines.

 Create the mountpoint & set default ACL for files and folders with umask.